 Named after Cartagena, Spain, it was founded in 1533 and was known in the colonial era as Cartagena de Indias and was/is a major port city.
 It’s strategically located between two rivers (Magdalena and Sinú), faces the Caribbean Ocean and is the 5th largest city in Colombia, as well as the capital of the Bolívar Department.

 WHAT’S FOR DINNER?

-DonJuán Cartagena – need reservations, amazing.
+DonJuán Cartagena – need reservations, fantastic.

-Marea by Rausch
+Marea by Rausch – definitely worth a stop.

 Cafe Del Mar – On wall with ocean view, outside seating only, great sunset, but get there early to get a table.

 Semolina – Italian